Skip to main content

 The Liquidity Pool

-Zeitgeist supports a constant mean market maker, also referred to as constant product market maker or CPMM on our platform, which is based on the Balancer AMM, a variation on the basic xy=constx \cdot y = \mathrm{const} formula which allows different assets to have different weights, which define their impact on price.
+Zeitgeist supports a constant function market maker called DLMSR, which is based on Robin Hanson's DLMSR, a variation on the basic xy=constx \cdot y = \mathrm{const} formula.

 By default, a new market has no liquidity pool.
 Instead, the pool must either be deployed by the market creator, or by some external liquidity provider.
 After the pool is created, others may join the liquidity pool by providing additional liquidity.
-When deploying liquidity into a pool, a liquidity provider will usually provide the same amount of complete sets of outcome tokens as collateral (xx of each outcome token and xx ZTG).
-The current minimum for xx is .1.1 units of collateral, making a total value of .2.2 units of collateral.
+For details on the function of the liquidity pool, see https://github.com/zeitgeistpm/zeitgeist/blob/main/zrml/neo-swaps/README.md.

 Note that this means that trading can only happen when the liquidity pool is sufficiently deep.
 If the pool is too shallow, some trades may be impossible (Alice cannot buy 150 "Yes" from the pool above) or may suffer from excessive slippage (buying 50 "Yes" from the pool above will most certainly cost more than 25 ZTG).